litestar-org/litestar/docs/usage/8-authentication/1-abstract-authentication-middleware.md

 ```

 As you can see, `authenticate_request` is an async function that receives a connection instance and is supposed to return
-an `AuthenticationResult` instance, which is a pydantic model that has two attributes:
+an [`AuthenticationResult`][starlite.middleware.AuthenticationResult] instance, which is a pydantic model that has two attributes:

 1. `user`: a non-optional value representing a user.
 It's typed as `Any` so it receives any value, including `None`.
 2. `auth`: an optional value representing the authentication scheme.
 Defaults to `None`.